Note: Please DO NOT Respond via Comment anywhere on this site

 - Experience in boating and marine field data collection

 - Experience in environmental outreach preferred

 - Experience in photo-identification preferred

 - Adequate strength and agility to perform duties necessary to dock 45 ft. boat

 - Due to employment aboard the dolphin eco-tours, all candidates must be U.S. citizens

 NOTE: The United States Coast Guard requires all passenger vessels to be drug free work environments.
 In order to work aboard the dolphin eco-tours, the intern will be required to pass a pre-employment drug test and to participate in random drug testing during the period of the research season.

-Please submit cover letter, resume, and contact information for 3 references via email to:firstname.lastname@example.org Use “Dolphin photo-id internship” in the subject line of the email.
-All applications will be reviewed in the order they are received.
-Applicants must apply by February 19th to be considered for this position.
+Please submit cover letter, resume, and contact information for 3 references via email to [email protected].
+Use “Dolphin photo-id internship” in the subject line of the email.
+Applicants must apply by March 1st to be considered for this position.
+Applications will be reviewed in the order received.

 P.O.
 Box 7721